 This side of Nolan was refreshing.
-I feel like his big blockbusters were merely first rounds to the main event.
-He has said as much in the run-up to release, as he has wanted to make this movie for many years.
+I feel like his big blockbusters were the first rounds to the main event.
+Nolan said in the marketing junkets for this movie that this was his dream project for many years.
 But he felt he wasn’t professionally ready to.
 I’m glad he knew his limitations because a first-time director could’ve fucked it up.

-Rather than focusing on people who actually were there, he took a safer route in terms of storytelling by focusing on three interconnected threads based on land, sea, and air, while using minimal dialogue.
+Rather than focusing on people who were there, he took a safer route in storytelling by focusing on three interconnected threads based on land, sea, and air while using minimal dialogue.

-His use of unknown actors was something straight out of the silent film era which he said influenced his approach to the film.
-He gets mad close when the enemy is zooming towards them.
-So you feel claustrophobic alongside these baby-faced soldiers who can hear shit is about to go down but they don’t know where it’s coming from.
+His use of unknown actors was straight out of the silent film era, which he said influenced his approach to the film.
+For example, he gets mad close when the enemy is zooming towards them.
+So you feel claustrophobic alongside these baby-faced soldiers who can hear shit is about to go down, but they don’t know where it’s coming from too.

 That was my favorite part.
-My Dad told me that when he was in Vietnam, you could hear the missiles coming but you never knew from where or where they were going to land.
+My father served in the Vietnam conflict and told me you could hear the missiles coming, but you never knew from where or where they were going to land.
 But you knew instinctively to take cover.
-I think Nolan nailed it and hearing the pending doom overhead was done masterfully.
+I think Nolan nailed it, and hearing doom overhead was a masterful craft choice.

 Speaking of sound, I feel like the soundtrack was off-putting.
-I can’t explain it even after reading the press that was published when I saw the movie and chewing on why it annoyed me for a few days.
-Normally when a movie relies on having no dialogue to create action for the atmosphere, you have to fill in the blanks as a moviegoer.
+I can’t explain it even after reading the press published when I saw the movie and chewing on why it annoyed me for a few days.
+Usually, when a film relies on having no dialogue to create action for the atmosphere, you must fill in the blanks as a moviegoer.

 Nolan didn’t give me that chance because he and Hans Zimmer used Nolan’s pocket watch to create tension.
 You’ll hear it and go, I’m supposed to be scared now, so I felt it took me out of the experience slightly.
-I don’t like to be told to feel a certain way so obviously.
+I don’t want someone holding my hand, commanding that I think a certain way.
 I want to come to that conclusion for myself.

-My knee jerk capsule review from Instagram remains the same: Dunkirk was a great picture.
+My knee-jerk capsule review from Instagram remains the same: Dunkirk was a great picture.
 It may become the definitive movie version of the battle.
-I hope it does because there was a lot of heart and soul put into the movie.
+I hope it does because the cast and crew put a lot of heart and soul into the movie.
 You can see it from the direction, the script, and the acting.